kedro-org/kedro/docs/source/deployment/airflow.md

     cp new-kedro-project/dist/new_kedro_project-0.1-py3-none-any.whl kedro-airflow-spaceflights/dist/
     cp new-kedro-project/dags/new_kedro_project_dag.py kedro-airflow-spaceflights/dags/
     ```

+Feel free to completely copy `new-kedro-project` into `kedro-airflow-spaceflights` if your project requires frequent updates, DAG recreation, and repackaging.
+This approach allows you to work with kedro and astro projects in a single folder, eliminating the need to copy kedro files for each development iteration.
+However, be aware that both projects will share common files such as `requirements.txt`, `README.md`, and `.gitignore`.

 3. Add a few lines to the `Dockerfile` located in the `kedro-airflow-spaceflights` folder to set the environment variable `KEDRO_LOGGING_CONFIG` to point to `conf/logging.yml` to enable custom logging in Kedro and to install the .whl file of our prepared Kedro project into the Airflow container: